 - What is the potential impact culture, social, legal and economic changes could have on product shipments?

 - How long will your products sit in port?

 - Are there hidden fees to have your product shipped?

-- Is the country you are planning on producing the product granted a "favored" status by the U.S.?
+- Is the country producing the product granted a "favored" status by the U.S.?

-“After you understand all of the hidden costs, doing business outside the U.S. may not necessarily be the best and lowest cost way to grow your business,” says Madsen.
-“Understand your risks and the full cost before jumping in.”
+“After you understand all of the hidden costs, doing business outside the U.S. may or may not necessarily be the best and lowest cost way to grow your business,” says Madsen.
+“Understand your risks and the full costs before jumping in.”

 For more manufacturing guidance, check out our Manufacturer's Guide in 2020: Top 8 Issues Facing the Manufacturing Industry in 2020.